osrf-migration/swarm-wiki/Installation.md

 # Gazebo installation #

 Before installing Gazebo, you need a machine with [Ubuntu](http://www.ubuntu.com/) 14.04 64-bit or later installed.
-Then, follow the instructions detailed in the [Gazebo installation tutorial](http://gazebosim.org/tutorials?cat=install).
+Then, follow the instructions detailed in the [Gazebo installation tutorial](http://gazebosim.org/tutorials?tut=install_ubuntu&ver=5.0&cat=install).
+If you choose the step-by-step installation, be sure to install the extra `libgazebo5-dev` package.

 # ns-3 installation #

 Follow the instructions described in the [ns-3 installation tutorial](https://www.nsnam.org/wiki/Installation).
+You might find the [Bake installation method](https://www.nsnam.org/wiki/Installation#Installation_with_Bake) easiest.

 # Swarm client library #